plangrid/pdf-annotate/README.md

 ### Location
 Where an annotation is placed on the PDF is controlled by the `Location` class, passed to the `location` argument to `add_annotation`.
+By default (see [scaling and rotation](#scaling-and-rotation) below for changing this), these coordinates are in the PDF's user space scale, which is "points".
+There are 72 pts/inch, so an 8.5"x11" PDF would have a coordinate system of 612x792.

-Annotations that are defined by width/height (square, circle, text, etc) require `x1`, `y1`, `x2`, `y2` attributes, while annotations that are defined by a list of points (line, polygon, polyline) require a `points` attribute.
+Annotations that are defined by width/height
+(square, circle, text, etc) require `x1`, `y1`, `x2`, `y2` attributes, while annotations
+that are defined by a list of points (line, polygon, polyline) require a `points` attribute.
 All annotation require a `page` attribute, which determines which page of the PDF the